Flexible study

 Our psychological sciences graduates work in a range of rewarding roles and industries.
 The Bachelor of Psychological Sciences equips you with the experience and knowledge necessary to tackle an evolving digital future so that you can graduate with your foot already in the door.
 You will:

-- Undertake a psychology project unit to master your theoretical and practical skills
+• Undertake a project-based unit to master your theoretical and practical skills

 Help mentally or emotionally impaired patients cope with the challenges of everyday life.